 - First, clean out the coop completely

-- Lay down at least 6 inches of clean bedding
+- Lay down at least 4-6 inches of clean litter (recommended litter below)

 - Let the chickens poop all over it

-- Turn it over once a week to bury the poop and bring fresh bedding to the surface
+- Turn the litter over once a week with a pitchfork to bury the poop and bring fresh bedding to the surface

 - Continue to lay down fresh bedding so the depth always remains at least 6 inches

-- Twice a year clean out the coop, removing your compost but leaving a bit of it so the microbes can integrate into the new fresh bedding.
+- Twice a year (spring and fall) clean out the coop, removing the newly made compost but leaving a one-inch layer of litter so the microbes can integrate into the new fresh bedding.

-I like everything about this system and I’m hoping it works out for us this year.
-Our litter is composed of any and all organic matter we could get our grubby little hands on.
+Our litter is composed of any and all organic matter we could get our hands on including:

-Random bales of straw used for Halloween decor and abandoned on the roadside went in too.
-Extra fun= tossing big hunks of straw in the coop and letting your chickens spread it around for you as they scratch through it for seeds.
+We put in random bales of dry straw that were used for Halloween decor and abandoned on the roadside.
+It’s even more fun to toss the whole straw bale in the coop and letting your chickens spread it around for you as they scratch through it for seeds.